The central set and its application to the Kneser-Poulsen conjecture: Central sets

 The following definition seems to be new, as we were not able to find it in the literature. \begin{definition}[Relative central set] Let $U\subset M$ be a closed set, and let $C_U$ be the central set of $U$.
 For a point $p\in U$, we will denote by $C_{U,p}\subset C_U$ \textit{the central set of} $U$ \textit{relative to} $p$ which is defined as the set of all points $x\in C_U$, such that $p\in B_x(\bfr_U(x))$. \end{definition}

 We will also need the following definition: \begin{definition} Let $U\subset M$ be a closed set.
-A point $p\in U$ is called \textit{a standard point} in $U$, if for every point $q\in U$, for which there exist two distinct geodesic segments minimizing the distance between $p$ and $q$, the closed ball $B_q(d(p,q))$ is not contained in $U$. \end{definition}
+A point $p\in U$ is called \textit{a standard point} in $U$, if for every point $q\in U$ that can be connected with $p$ by two distinct geodesic segments of lengths $l_1$ and $l_2$ respectively, the closed ball $B_q(\max\{l_1,l_2\})$ is not contained in $U$. \end{definition}

 Now we will assume that $U\subset M$ is a compact connected subset of $M$, such that $S=\partial U$ is a $C^1$-smooth codimension one submanifold of~$M$.
 The following lemma states that if the central set $C_U$ is compact, then the relative central set $C_{U,p}$ of a standard point in $U$ is always contractible.
 This is essentially the key lemma for the proof of Theorem~\ref{main_theorem}.